-- B-201.
-ASA will work with the USDA, other organizations and governmental agencies at the state and federal level to develop adequate protection for farmer's equity in the event of grain warehouse or dealer failure. - B-202.
-ASA opposes any federal warehouse dealer regulation that would supersede state licensing and warehouse regulations when it offers less protection for farmers. - B-203.
+- B-209.
+ASA affirms that it will work with the USDA, other organizations and governmental agencies at the state and federal level to develop adequate protection for farmer's equity in the event of grain warehouse or dealer failure. - B-210.
+ASA opposes any federal warehouse dealer regulation that would supersede state licensing and warehouse regulations when it offers less protection for farmers. - B-211.
 ASA supports grain warehouse regulations under which producers are provided a receipt to prove ownership upon delivery of grain, whether the grain is sold immediately or is delivered for storage.